 Operating funds account for all current operating transactions of the Association.
 Reserve funds are accumulated in separate bank accounts to provide for the future repair and replacement of common areas.
 The debt service and plant fund accounts for the recreational property and equipment and related debt.
 The OSCA fund accounts for all transactions related to the agreement with Shea Homes Limited Partnership (Shea Homes), the declarant.

 Cash, Cash Equivalents, and Restricted Cash

 The Association considers all cash and highly liquid financial instruments with original maturities of three months or less to be cash and cash equivalents.
-Restricted cash represents funds designated for special projects, reserves, or held for bond principal and interest payments.

 Money Market Investments